+Find the theme song for this show somewhere on the Internet.
 That theme song?
-Right above this text?
 That’s a bad theme song.
 A very bad theme song.
 A bad theme dong that describes a premise.
 A very bad premise.
 Teen Iron Man, balancing school with superheroics, fighting a teen Mandarin who secretly goes to his school!
 By the end of the song my expectations could not be lower.
 And after 52 episodes, this is easily my favorite cartoon since I started this stupid project.

 Especially the first season of 26 episodes, which weaves together three or four plot threads throughout the first 26 episodes - teen Mandarin trying to fulfill his destiny by finding the Five Rings (I know, but it’s on purpose), Obadiah Stane’s machinations to take over Stark International after the death of Howard Stark, gang wars between the Maggia and the Tong… it just keeps going.

 And it’s all good.
 The characters are written mostly like people, the plotting is mostly impeccable, and even the rudimentary cel-shaded mid-2000’s CGI comes off as stylish and ambitious.
 Pepper Potts is especially well-defined in the first season, hyper and obsessive but also smart and capable.